joon0516/personal-website/_pages/about.md

 My research focuses on algorithmic fairness and differential privacy, particularly how privacy noise impacts decision-making tasks.
 I'm also interested in reconstruction attacks and their practical implications for data privacy.

+Fun fact: my [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is 3.

-**I'm applying to Ph.D. programs in Computer Science and Operations Research in the next cycle.
-Feel free to reach out—I’d appreciate any connections!**
+**I'm applying to Ph.D. programs in Computer Science and Operations Research in the next cycle.**